 The Business Associate will, from time to time, provide certain services for Covered Entity that involve the use and disclosure of Protected Health Information that is created or received by Business Associate from or on behalf of Covered Entity.
 The Parties are committed to complying with the Standards for Privacy of Individually Identifiable Health Information, 45 CFR Part 160 and Part 164, Subparts A and E as amended from time to time (the “Privacy Rule”), and with the Security Standards, 45 CFR Part 160 and Part 164, Subparts A and C as amended from time to time (the “Security Rule”), under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act and its implementing regulations (“HITECH”).
 This BAA sets forth the terms and conditions pursuant to which Protected Health Information, and, when applicable, Electronic Protected Health Information (“EPHI”), shall be handled.

 (1) Definitions.
-Terms used but not otherwise defined by this BAA or the Service Agreement shall have the same meaning as those terms in HIPAA, the Privacy Rule, the Security Rule and HITECH.
+Terms used but not otherwise defined by this BAA or the Master Provider Agreement shall have the same meaning as those terms in HIPAA, the Privacy Rule, the Security Rule and HITECH.
 Examples of specific definitions:

 (a) Individual.
 "Individual" shall have the same meaning as the term "individual" in 45 CFR 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 CFR § 164.502(g).